Tracksuit Wedding, Governor Play KBCO’s Studio C

 Tracksuit Wedding played a short set including a song they haven’t recorded yet.
-One that may be on the set list for the Sing It To Me Santa concert.
+It’s one that may be on the set list for the Sing It To Me Santa concert.

 LINK: For Tickets & Information for Sing It To Me Santa